Customize Task Formulas

 - It

-the current task (direct and indirect tasks) are have the statustodo
+allBeforethe current task (direct and indirect tasks) are have the statustodousing theestimationproperty - The

 - All the tasks that are